hwayne/learntla/content/introduction/example/_index.md

 ### Assertions and Sets

 Can Alice's account go negative?
 Right now our spec allows that, which we don't want.
 We can start by adding a basic assert check after the transaction.
 This is the same as asserts in any other language.
-In TLA+, though, it's (mostly) used for debugging.
-That's because TLA+ has vastly more powerful tools for checking contracts and properties.
-But let's start small.
+TLA+ also has vastly more powerful tools for checking contracts and properties, but let's start small.

 Here's what our code looks like with the assert:

 {{% code assertion %}}

-Standard practice for unit testing {and test-driven development: write a breaking test, fix it, write a working test}.
 If we run this, the model will successfully pass.

 At the very least, it works for the one number we tried.
 That doesn't mean it works for all cases.
 When testing, it’s often hard to choose just the right test cases to surface the bugs you want to find.
 This is because most languages make it easy to test a specific state but not a large set of them.
 In TLA+, though, testing a wide range is simple: